 If you have a large plumbing project like re plumbing a house, fitting new radiators throughout your home or fitting a new bathroom, then you should agree to a quote based on the day rate.
 A plumbers average daily rate in the UK is £256 per day but the regional fluctuations vary so you can pay as little as £180 in some areas.

-Plumbers who are self-employed are just as qualified and experienced as those working for a large plumbing company.
+Plumbers who work for themselves are just as qualified and experienced as those working for a large plumbing company.
 They may have even started working for a larger plumbing company to gain experience before starting their own business.

-By being an independent, self-employed plumber the small plumbing business avoids many business costs (e.g. administration staff, office rental etc), charging less for plumbing jobs and giving you the same quality of work.
+By being an independent, self-employed plumber, the small plumbing business avoids many business costs, charging less for plumbing jobs and giving you the same quality of work.

 Get quotes from self-employed plumbers and talk directly with the person who is going to do the job.